maxtepkeev/python-redmine/docs/exceptions.rst

     ResultSet hasn't been yet evaluated and cannot yield a total_count

 ``CustomFieldValueError``
-    Custom fields should be passed as a list of dicts
+    Custom fields should be passed as a list of dictionaries